Useful Resources

 Related Documents:

-These guidelines provide direction for professionals on what to do if there are safeguarding concerns about a child/ young person.
+This booklet contains guidance for people working with children and young people on what to do if you have safeguarding concerns about a child / young person.

 HM Government Guidance - What to do if You're Worried a Child is Being Abused